droglenc/NCMTH107/modules/GettingDataIntoR_CE1.md

 ----

 ## Loading Data from Webpage
-For each data file below, download the data file from the class webpage and into your "R Directory", load the data into a data.frame in R, and identify (i) how many variables are in the data.frame, (ii) the names of the variables, and (iii) how many individuals are in the data.frame.
+Download each data file below from the class webpage and into your "R Directory", load the data into a data.frame in R, and identify (i) how many variables, (ii) the names of the variables, and (iii) how many individuals are in the data.frame.

 1. BrainHead.csv.
 1. PopularKids.csv